W1ldPo1nter/django-queryable-properties/docs/annotation_based.rst

 ``DoesNotExist`` exceptions if no row can be found (e.g. when accessing the property on an object that is not yet saved to the database).

-Due to the performed queries, the getters of annotation-based properties can be a prime use-case for a :ref:`standard_features:Cached getter`.
+Due to the performed queries, the getters of annotation-based properties can be a prime use case for a :ref:`standard_features:Cached getter`.
 Because of this, the ``AnnotationGetterMixin`` also adds the ``cached`` argument to the initializer (``__init__``) of the classes that use it (which is only relevant for the class-based approach).